MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/test-studio-classic-pipeline-editor.md

 # Automate tests with Azure Pipeline using classic editor

-In this article, you'll learn how to setup and run your canvas app tests built in the Test Studio using the [**Azure Pipelines classic editor**](https://docs.microsoft.com/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#define-pipelines-using-the-classic-interface) in [**Azure DevOps Services**](https://docs.microsoft.com/azure/devops/user-guide/what-is-azure-devops?view=azure-devops).
+In this article, you'll learn how to setup and run your canvas app tests built in the Test Studio using the [Azure Pipelines classic editor](https://docs.microsoft.com/azure/devops/pipelines/get-started/pipelines-get-started?view=azure-devops#define-pipelines-using-the-classic-interface) in [Azure DevOps Services](https://docs.microsoft.com/azure/devops/user-guide/what-is-azure-devops?view=azure-devops).

-You can use a public project on GitHub - [**Microsoft/PowerAppsTestAutomation**](https://github.com/microsoft/PowerAppsTestAutomation) to:
+You can use a public project on GitHub - [Microsoft/PowerAppsTestAutomation](https://github.com/microsoft/PowerAppsTestAutomation) to:

 - Automate operations of logging into your application.
 - Open a browser on the build agent and executing a set of test cases and suites.